KastnerRG/spector/README.md

 * [Sobel filter](sobel)
 * [Sparse matrix-vector multiplication](spmv)

+## Compatibility

+* The source codes have been tested under Linux, Ubuntu 14.04.
+* The OpenCL codes have been tested on a Terasic DE5 board, compiled with the Altera OpenCL SDK v14.1.
+* The scripts to generate the architectures have been tested on Ubuntu 14.04.
+Note that some of these scripts rely on soft links, which may not be available in some OS.

 ## Design space data

 We compiled thousands of unique designs with the Altera OpenCL SDK, executed them on a Terasic DE5 board, and recorded the performance and area results.
 These data are available in the [results_and_analysis](results_and_analysis) directory in MATLAB format.